nzblnk/nzb-monkey/src/partials/configuration.md

 - `pass` is the corresponding password.
 - `basepath` is the API endpoint.
 Change this only if needed.

-Known bugs: The monkey also pushes the "unzip password" to the Download Station.
-There is a bug in their API so it doesn't use the password.
-Please add it manually.

 ### NZBCheck section

 The `NZBCheck` section lets you configure the NZB verification mechanism.